ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 6. clion-gui
 7. LibreOffice

-Also quite useful to cofig your touchpad gestures with [this](https://github.com/bulletmark/libinput-gestures) application Looks, like that's it.
-Happy archlinux experience
+Also it's quite useful to configurate your touchpad gestures with [this](https://github.com/bulletmark/libinput-gestures) application
+Looks like that's it.
+Happy archlinux experience!